by Julian Baker | Mar 27, 2018 | Thoughts

 Gil was and is my inspiration for dissecting and challenging the sometimes illogical concepts of classical anatomy that still hold fast today.
 A dissection workshop with Gil is truly a remarkable experience and one that anyone with aspirations to understand the human form should attend.

 Many people will have been on a workshop with Gil and have their lives changed.
-Few however would be able to say that twelve years later their lives were dedicated to the same process and path that started in San Francisco all those years ago.
+Few however would be able to say that fifteen years later their lives were dedicated to the same process and path that started in San Francisco all those years ago.